RobTillaart/AD568X/README.md

 Returns false if value out of range.
 - **bool updateValue()** writes the prepared value to ADC.
 Returns false if value out of range.
+This function is also known as the software LDAC.

 ### Control Register